rscode999/cnet/README.md

 - C++14 standard or later
 - All warnings, including hidden warnings, are emitted
 - Warnings are treated as errors
-- Forces strict adherence to the C++ standard
+- Forces strict adherence to the C++14 standard
 - Moderate to aggressive optimization (if not using a debugger)
 - Compiler is instructed to look for header files in your Eigen 3 installation directory